Does Kratom Interact With Lorazepam (Ativan)?

 Usually, users take kratom as either a capsule or powder.
 Many people also chew kratom leaves or brew the dried or powdered leaves as tea.
 Occasionally, the leaves are crushed and eaten in food.

-The dose is contingent on age, health, and several other factors, but make sure to check with your pharmacist or physician first if you’re using other medications.
+The dose depends on age, health, and several other factors, but check with your pharmacist or physician first if you’re using other medications.

 The general guidelines for dosing kratom are as follows: